Chan Buddhism: East Mountain Teachings

 With the fourth patriarch, Daoxin (道信 580–651), Chan began to take shape as a distinct school.
 The link between Huike and Sengcan, and the fourth patriarch Daoxin "is far from clear and remains tenuous".
 With Daoxin and his successor, the fifth patriarch Hongren (弘忍 601–674), there emerged a new style of teaching, which was inspired by the Chinese text Awakening of Faith in the Mahayana.
-According to John R. McRae the "first explicit statement of the sudden and direct approach that was to become the hallmark of Ch'an religious practice" is associated with the East Mountain School.
-It is a method named "Maintaining the one without wavering" (shou-i pu i, 守一不移), the one being the nature of mind, which is equated with Buddha-nature.
+According to McRae, the "first explicit statement of the sudden and direct approach that was to become the hallmark of Ch'an religious practice" is associated with the East Mountain School.
+It is a method named "Maintaining the one without wavering" (shouyi puii, 守一不移), the one being the nature of mind, which is equated with Buddha-nature.
 In this practice, one turns the attention from the objects of experience, to the perceiving subject itself.
 According to McRae, this type of meditation resembles the methods of "virtually all schools of Mahayana Buddhism," but differs in that "no preparatory requirements, no moral prerequisites or preliminary exercises are given," and is "without steps or gradations.
 One concentrates, understands, and is enlightened, all in one undifferentiated practice."
 Sharf notes that the notion of "Mind" came to be criticised by radical subitists, and was replaced by "No Mind," to avoid any reifications.

 A large group of students gathered at a permanent residence, and extreme asceticism became outdated.
 The period of Daoxin and Hongren came to be called the East Mountain Teaching, due to the location of the residence of Hongren at Huangmei.
 The term was used by Yuquan Shenxiu (神秀 606?–706), the most important successor to Hongren.
 By this time the group had grown into a matured congregation that became significant enough to be reckoned with by the ruling forces.
 The East Mountain community was a specialized meditation training centre.
 Hongren was a plain meditation teacher, who taught students of "various religious interests", including "practitioners of the Lotus Sutra, students of Madhyamaka philosophy, or specialists in the monastic regulations of Buddhist Vinaya".
 The school was typified by a "loose practice," aiming to make meditation accessible to a larger audience.
 Shenxiu used short formulas extracted from various sutras to package the teachings, a style which is also used in the Platform Sutra.
 The establishment of a community in one location was a change from the wandering lives of Bodhidharma and Huike and their followers.
 It fitted better into the Chinese society, which highly valued community-oriented behaviour, instead of solitary practice.

 In 701 Shenxiu was invited to the Imperial Court by Zhou Empress Wu Zetian, who paid him due to imperial reverence.
 The first lineage documents were produced in this period:

 The transition from the East Mountain to the two capitals changed the character of Chan: